shaheem-pp/shaheem-pp/README.md

 ### 👋 About Me

-I’m Shaheem — a backend-leaning full stack developer with a knack for building systems that are scalable, maintainable, and actually useful.
+I’m Shaheem — a Product Engineer who builds thoughtful, scalable, and user-centred software across web and mobile platforms.

-- 🛠 Product Engineer @ Unit Villa (Remote)
+- 🛠 Currently building full-stack products at **Unit Villa**
-- 🎓 Postgrad student in Full Stack Software Development @ Lambton College
+- 🎓 Pursuing Postgrad in Full Stack Software Development @ Lambton College, Toronto
-- 🧑‍🤝‍🧑 Previously Backend Developer @ Agua India, Cynbus
+- 💡 Previously developed core systems for **Agua India** and **Cynbus**, including platforms used by 20K+ customers
-- 🌍 Active in tech communities like TinkerHub, Pygrammers & MLSA
+- 🌍 Active contributor in developer communities like **TinkerHub**, **Pygrammers**, and **Microsoft Learn Student Ambassadors**
+- 🤖 Passionate about integrating AI into real-world workflows using **LangChain**, **N8N**, and **OpenAI**
+- 📍 Experienced with **PostGIS** for geospatial features like route optimization and location-aware services
-- 🧪 Exploring AI automation, LangChain, and geospatial systems
+- 📱 Exploring native mobile UX through **SwiftUI** and React Native

 ---